 Many lawyers or mediators accept credit cards these days.
 Alternatively, most credit cards have cash advance limits if you prefer not to leave a paper trail.
 If your spouse has more money than you, you can request that your spouse pay some or all your legal fees.
 If your spouse does not agree to this, you can ask a lawyer to help you initiate the legal means to securing your representation.
 Before credit cards, there were always other ways women helped themselves.
 These means are still viable.
 You can turn to a good friend or family for loans (offer to pay them interest), or sell assets, like jewelry or art that may belong to you.
 The important thing to remember is to not stay in a hopeless place because you think you can’t afford your exit.

 For more than 18 years, Nina Epstein and law partner Elyse Goldweber have helped individuals and families in the New York City metropolitan area with the full range of legal issues associated with creation and dissolution of personal unions—including divorce, separation, and child support, as well as employment challenges and related business matters.
-For more information on how they might assist you with your concerns, visit their website or call 212.355.4149.
+For more information on how they might assist you with your concerns, call 212.355.4149.